William T. Cooley: Military career

 Cooley was commissioned a second lieutenant in the US Air Force after completing the Air Force ROTC program at Rensselaer Polytechnic Institute in 1988.
 In 2015, Cooley was promoted to brigadier general.
+In 2023 he was demoted before retirement to the rank of Colonel.

 Abusive sexual contact allegations and court-martial

 Cooley faced a general court-martial at Wright-Patterson Air Force Base in Ohio in April 2022, charged with three counts of violating Article 120 of the Uniform Code of Military Justice by committing abusive sexual contact.
-On April 23, 2022, Cooley was found guilty of one count abusive sexual contact for kissing his sister-in-law after a family barbecue.
+On April 23, 2022, Cooley was found guilty of one count abusive sexual contact for forcibly kissing his sister-in-law after a family barbecue.
 Cooley was sentenced on April 26, 2022, to a public reprimand and total forfeiture of $54,550 in pay over a five month period.
 He is the first general officer in US Air Force history to be court-martialed.
+An appeal with the Air Force Court of Criminal Appeals is pending.

 Awards and decorations

 Cooley has been awarded and is authorized to wear the following major honors as of June 2020: